tubbynl/spring-boot-3-workshop/README.md

 The application has been configured to use [Micrometer](https://micrometer.io/) to collect metrics.
 Metrics are exposed via a prometheus endpoint on `/actuator/prometheus` which is scraped by a prometheus installation.

-To set up a local dashboard, you can use the docker-compose via `docker-compose up`.
+To set up a local dashboard, you can build the application with `mvn spring-boot:build-image` use the docker-compose file via `docker-compose up`.
 This will create a new grafana dashboard on `localhost:3000` that shows application metrics.
 This also sets up a Loki logging server and Tempo tracing server which integrate well with grafana.
 Some example dashboards are already configured, but the data is incomplete.